Pros

 After watching 847 generations fail spectacularly, we’ve identified the patterns that drain credits and sanity.

 The Over-Prompting Trap caught us repeatedly.
-We tested “masterpiece, ultra-detailed, 8k, photorealistic, professional photography” across 50 prompts—the extra fluff actually confused Flux.2, producing mushy results.
+We tested “masterpiece, ultra-detailed, 8k, photorealistic, professional photography” across 50 prompts, and the extra fluff actually confused the FLUX-family models, producing mushy results.
 Our fix?
 Strip to essentials: “woman, studio lighting, dramatic shadows” worked 3x better.

 Negative prompts remain crucial for SD-based models.
 We forgot them once during a fantasy character batch—every third image had nightmare hands.
 Adding “deformed fingers, extra limbs” to negatives cut the reject rate from 34% to 8%.